jacob-sauve/porta-fort/README.md

 # porta-fort
-Realistic snow particle physics simulation for use in a simulation for the Porta-Fort.
+Realistic Python snow particle physics simulation for use in a simulation for the Porta-Fort.
 Based on the thesis "Real-time Snow Simulator using Iterative-relaxation and Boundary Handling" by Nordin &amp; Nylén (DOI: 10.2312/pgv.20221062)